mondoohq/installer/README.md

 # scan a kubernetes cluster
 cnspec scan k8s

-# scan a docker image from remote registry
+# scan a docker image from a remote registry
 cnspec scan docker image centos:7

 # scan a docker container (get ids from docker ps)